R-Sweke/CrashCourseInNeuralNetworksWithKeras/README.md

 # A Crash Course in Neural Networks with Keras

-This repo contains five jupyter notebooks, providing high level introductions and working code examples in Keras for:
+This repo contains five Jupyter notebooks, providing high level introductions and working code examples in Keras (with tensorflow backend) for:

 Supervised Learning with: